Policy dialogue session on the afternoon of September 25 - Photo: QUANG DINH

 Previously, the budget was used for public units to conduct research projects.
 This draft law will use socialized resources for scientific and technological activities.
 It will create conditions for businesses to absorb technology and increase innovation.

-In response to the responses of representatives of ministries and branches, Prime Minister Pham Minh Chinh affirmed: "The world has implemented circular economy for a long time and Vietnam has also implemented it, but in the context of resource depletion, environmental pollution, and population growth, this issue has just received adequate attention, with the goal of making circular economy a trend and movement.
+In response to the representatives from ministries and agencies, Prime Minister Pham Minh Chinh affirmed: "The world has been implementing a circular economy for a long time, and Vietnam has also been doing so, but in the context of resource depletion, environmental pollution, and population growth, this issue has only received adequate attention, with the goal of making the circular economy a trend and a movement."

 Source: https://tuoitre.vn/thu-tuong-phat-trien-cong-nghiep-phai-dua-vao-tiem-nang-khac-biet-20240925163315367.htm